Supply Chain & Manufacturing

 Digitally transforming your supply chain for resilience

 Thankfully, there are straightforward tactics supply chain leaders can take to avoid similar failures.
-While gold standards in supply chain digitization are constantly evolving, for many manufacturers, even incremental improvements can make a significant difference.
+While gold standards in supply chain digitization keep evolving, even small improvements can make a significant difference for manufacturers.
 One strategy to move forward is to use a plan-source-make-deliver framework (see Figure 1) to determine which actions you could take to build a more resilient supply chain.
 Following this strategy can also make it easier to both identify quick wins and long-term roadmap activities.

-What do companies that successfully digitally transform their supply chains have in common?
-We’ve noticed many of them share some or all of the characteristics below.
+What do companies with successful digital supply chain transformations have in common?
+We’ve noticed many of them share some or all of these characteristics.
 These companies:

-• Ensure leadership alignment on the purpose and drivers of transformation.
+• Align leadership on the purpose and goals of transformation.
 Is the goal to drive down production costs?
 Realize supply chain and manufacturing efficiencies?
 Support a corporate sustainability initiative?
 Or make operations more resilient?
 It’s critical for leadership to be on the same page.

-• Enable a robust framework for the selection and evaluation of digital projects and to understand how those projects are contributing value toward business objectives.
+• Create a clear framework to select and evaluate digital projects and measure how they contribute to business objectives.
 Without a proper mechanism in place, organizations will struggle with competing priorities and won’t be aware of how a project is performing.

-• Invest in core capabilities that provide a foundation for advanced technology and analytics.
+• Build core capabilities to support advanced technology and analytics.
 Enterprise resource planning, manufacturing execution systems and system integration will set the stage for more advanced use cases like autonomous production and remote asset monitoring.

 • Invest in data standardization capabilities that enhance the value of other initiatives.
 Investment in data alone may not be glamorous or the biggest value driver, but technology is only as good as the data it’s using.

-• Identify and develop applications that can provide immediate value and turn digital transformation into a self-funded enterprise.
+• Develop applications that deliver immediate value, helping digital transformation fund itself.
 Because digital transformations are an ongoing process, we recommend engaging employees by identifying short- and long-term high-value applications.
 These can be implemented to allow the team to quickly see value, while also encouraging them to look forward to long-term success.

 • Prioritize digital talent across the organization to encourage team members to drive and adopt change.
 Supply chains are complicated and the expansive, global nature of today’s networks makes it more difficult to use a one-size-fits-all solution.